Wize technology: The EN13757 standard communication system

 The EN13757-4 European standard is part of a metering standard suite managed by the CEN TC294 technical committee.
 The CEN TC294 standardizes communication for gas, water and heat meters as well as for heat cost allocators.
 EN13757-4 defines the wireless low level interface of this standard, including physical and MAC layers.
 This standard includes a long list of variants.

 In 2012, the emergence of the EN13757-4/N2 variant within the CEN TC294 technical committee constituted a turning point.

 The EN13757-4 mode N is the physical layer of Wize technology.
 The application layer of the Wize protocol is referenced in the EN13757 standard family and a liaison between the Wize Alliance, created in 2018, and the CEN technical committee "TC294" was granted in 2018.
 The Wize protocol is now open for free access and other uses such as the Internet of Things.

 Technical features

 Channels

 The radio spectrum of the EN13757-4 mode N standard defines 6 channels within the VHF band (5 up and 1 down).
 The combination of a low channel bandwidth (12.5 kHz), high speed option using 4GFSK modulation, bidirectionality and a high transmission power (500 mW, +27 dBm) enables the technology to achieve high radio performance.

+Strong radio penetration

+The communication standard is designed to connect IoT devices that are difficult to access (deep indoor).

+Open source

+no chip locking, no telecommunications locking for free development.